-Yes, since 1983 Drexel University has had a policy that each student must have personal access to a computer in his/her place of residence -- whether in the residence hall, apartment or at home.
-This has been identified as a requirement for success in Drexel's academic program and for success in the professional world as well.
-Over time the computer has become a more vital and necessary educational tool and the importance of this requirement has grown.
+Yes, since 1983 it has been Drexel University policy that each student must have personal access to a computer in his or her place of residence -- whether a residence hall, apartment, or at home.
+This has been identified as a requirement for success in Drexel's academic program and in the professional world.
+The computer is a vital and necessary educational tool.

-While the University provides a number of computers in public access areas, their availability is limited; they are intended to supplement your computer rather than replace it.
-The ability to access a computer to complete work at any time of day or night is essential to keeping pace with Drexel's quarter system and the increasing academic standards within individual courses.
+While the University provides a number of computers in public areas, their availability is limited; they are intended to supplement your own computer rather than replace it.
+Unlimited access to a computer is essential to keeping pace with Drexel's quarter system and the increasing academic standards within individual courses.

 If I already own a computer, do I need to purchase a second one?

 Maybe.
-Drexel's requirement is that you have personal access in your room to a microcomputer.
+Drexel's requirement is that you have personal access in your room to a computer.
 Should you already own a computer that meets current market and industry standards, you may be able to delay your purchase at this time.
-It is likely, however, that you will have to purchase a more powerful new machine, comparable to those Drexel recommends, at some time during your study.
-Tablets such as iPad or Galaxy are not recommended as primary computers and are not considered replacements for a Windows PC or Mac.
+It is likely, however, that you will have to purchase a more powerful machine (comparable to those that Drexel recommends) at some time during your study.
+Tablets, such as iPads or Galaxies, are not recommended as primary computers and are not considered replacements for a Windows PC or Mac.